mzazon/awesome-cloud-projects/aws/hosting-websites-s3-cloudfront/hosting-websites-s3-cloudfront.md

    echo "Certificate ARN: $CERT_ARN" echo "✅ Requested SSL certificate for both domains"

-   # Wait a moment for certificate to be created
+   # Wait for certificate to be created
    sleep 10
    ```